michaelhannah/Tutorial/readme.txt

-We are kool and proud
+We are rad and proud